idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 Catching a bad assumption on my part, or even more important, something I haven't thought about - priceless.

-### How do you transition from mercenaries to missionaries.
+### How do you transition from mercenaries to missionaries

 Mercenary - A hired gun who does exactly what you tell them without question Missionary - A person who believes in the mission and will do what they believe is best